What do I do if I want a place at Acomb Primary School for my child?

 It’s my child’s birthday, can I send sweets into school?

-No. We stopped this recently for a number of reasons.
+No. We stopped this a few years ago for a number of reasons.
 It is an added pressure and expense that parents do not need, some children can’t have the sweets because of dietary or religious reasons and it can be upsetting to those children who can’t take part.

 Your child may wear non-uniform clothes to school on his/her birthday.
 If their birthday falls on a weekend or in a school holiday, they may wear non-uniform on the preceding Friday or the following Monday.